GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 long-running initialization at that time.
 In some cases it could even cause deployment to fail if the initialization depends on resources available at runtime but not build time.
-Thus, most initialization should happen in an `on_startup` block, which is executed at runtime but not build time.
+Thus, most initialization should happen in an `on_startup` block, which is executed when a runtime server is starting up, but ignored at build time.

 ```ruby
 require "functions_framework"